'Immense relief' as four-year-old Thomas accepted for life-changing surgery

 SDR involves opening the spinal canal and dividing nerve roots to remove spasticity (muscle tightness).

-The Campbell Road family’s push to raise £75,000 for surgery, plus three years of crucial post-operation physiotherapy, was publicised in the Oxford Mail in March.
+The Campbell Road family’s push to raise £75,000 was publicised in the Oxford Mail in March, which would cover pre-operation physiotherapy, the surgery itself, plus three years of crucial post-operation physiotherapy.

 Their campaign Help Thomas 2 Dance has so far raised £60,000, which they hope to boost on Sunday with events across the country called Walk For Thomas.